ntamas/cl1/doc/cmdline/index.rst

-                      - ``unused_nodes``: nodes will be tried in the descending order of their weights (where the weight of a node is the sum of the weights on its adjacent edges), and whenever a cluster is found, the nodes in that cluster will be excluded from the list of potential seeds.
+                      - ``unused_nodes``: nodes will be tried in the descending order of their weights (where the weight of a node is the sum of the weights on its incident edges), and whenever a cluster is found, the nodes in that cluster will be excluded from the list of potential seeds.
 In other words, the node with the largest weight that does *not* participate in any